 Cream together the margarine and sugar and add to the mixture with the salt, cinnamon, cloves, raisins and if using egg replacer about 50ml water.
 Then add another 2 - 2 1/4 cups flour working the last of it in with your hands.
 Turn out onto a floured surface and knead for about 5 minutes or until nice and elastic, adding more flour if needed.
 Shape into a smooth ball and place into a greased bowl.
 Cover with cling film and let rise until doubled in bulk, about 1 hour in a warm place.

 Punch down the dough and turn onto a lightly floured surface, cut into 2 equal pieces and shape into smooth balls.
 Cover and let rest 10 minutes.
 Divide each ball of dough into 9 equal pieces and shape each into a slightly flattened bun.
 Arrange on lined baking sheets 2" apart.
 Cover and let rise until doubled in bulk, about 45 minutes.
 These last 2 risings do not have to be somewhere warm.
+Preheat the oven to 200C / 400F.
 Brush each bun with diary free milk then slash the tops with a cross.
 Bake for about 15 minutes or until golden and sound hollow when tapped.

 Let cool on wire racks then whisk together the icing sugar, oat cream and vanilla.
 Place into piping bag and pipe over the crevices.
 Leave to set, although you can still ice and eat these when they are warm, the icing doesn't melt too much!